 It only gets simpler – ر / r and ز / z have only two forms each, for example, as they never join on the left.

 That’s not all!
 The typed and handwritten forms of Persian script are basically the same thing.
 Same letters, same style.
 Imagine all printed English being formatted in a ‘handwriting’ font, and you’ll understand what I mean.

-As soon as you understand that the Persian script works the same as joined-up handwritten English, but written right-to-left and without capital letters, the task of learning it suddenly becomes much less daunting.
+As soon as you understand that the Persian script works the same as joined-up handwritten English, but written right-to-left and without capital letters, learning it suddenly becomes less daunting.

 Tip 4: The 32 letters come in groups

-When you start learning Persian script, you’ll quickly notice that Persian letters fall into a smaller number of groups, which can really help break learning it down into more manageable chunks.
+When you start learning Persian script, you’ll quickly notice that Persian letters fall into a smaller number of groups.
+This can really help break learning it down into more manageable chunks.

-The aforementioned چ / ch is one of a group of four very similar letters, of which the others are ح / h, ج / j and خ / kh.
+The چ / ch I mentioned before is one of a group of four very similar letters.
+The others are ح / h, ج / j and خ / kh.